OpenIndiana/oi-docs/docs/release-notes/latest-changes.md

 2015-11-05 | Apache 2.4 now ships mod_http2 to suport HTTP/2 connections.
 2015-11-03 | OpenSSL was updated to 1.0.2d.
 It should be mostly ABI-compatible to 1.0.1.
 One notable exception is SSH.
 It checks that it runs against the version it was compiled.
 So, you have to update to latest illumos-gate bits or all ssh clients and servers will be broken (pkg update will take care for you if you don't use self-compiled illumos-gate, in case you do, you should recompile it).
 Note that if you have updated OpenSSL and old ssh bits, default gnome login will fail as it calls ssh-agent.
 2015-11-02 | php 5.6 is added
 2015-10-28 | nlipkg zone brand introduced.
 This brand behaves like old ipkg brand and allows creation of non-linked images.
-Usage instructions are here - http://wiki.openindiana.org/oi/Linked+images+and+nlipkg+zone+brand
+Usage instructions are [here](../handbook/systems-administration.md#zones)
 2015-10-27 | updates from /dev to /hipster-2015 now can be possible (look at verbose instructions here -  http://openindiana.org/pipermail/oi-dev/2015-October/003823.html)t
 2015-10-04 | entire now depends on userland consolidation, which locks all packages to latest versions.
 2015-10-04 | visual panels were dropped